+Shells

-Shells Getting to know the School and settling in, making friends and getting along with each other, keeping yourself safe (including online), anti-bullying and cyber-bullying, using the library, being organised and accessing academic help.
-Removes Characteristics of positive friendships and changing relationships, puberty, sexuality and growing up.
-Introduction the concept of 'fake news', why it exists, what it is for and how to identify it, also the importance of critical thinking, and how to 'keep safe' from misleading information.
-Pupils will explore the challenges of parenting, parenting styles and ways to reduce tensions at home.
-Upper Middles Male health - exploring all aspects relating to both the physical and mental health specific to young men and how to be healthy.
-Friendships and relationships on- and off-line.
-The concept of gender as a social construct and its effects in society.
+Getting to know the School and settling in, making friends and getting along with each other, keeping yourself safe (including online), anti-bullying and cyber-bullying, using the library, being organised and accessing academic help.

+Removes

+Puberty and what the main changes are that take place in males and females and their implications for emotional and physical health.
+Managing social media and the pressures and expectations it can place on them and how to be discerning about what they read and see online.
+The third session looks at how gender stereotypes are formed and the damage that these stereotypes can cause.

+Upper Middles

+Healthy lives - exploring all aspects relating to both the physical and mental health specific to young men and how to be healthy.
+Friendships and relationships on- and off-line and how to build healthy and respectful relationships with others.
 The use of pornography and the potentially harmful effects.
 Common types of drugs and their harms.
 Social media - benefits and challenges, and how to stay safe online.
 Extremism online.
+Female Gentile mutilation and why it is illegal.
+The Upper Middles will also learn first aid as part of their Friday Afternoon programme.

+Fourths

-Fourths Developing self-confidence and self-awareness and the effects on relationships - including family, friendships, love including their values towards positive relationships.
+Addiction and the dangers relating particularly to the teenage brain.
+Illegal drugs and their consequences.
+Developingoping self-confidence and self-awareness and the effects on relationships - including family, friendships, love including their values towards positive relationships.
 Sexual and loving relationships and issues around consent.
-Homosexuality and gender identity.
-Family planning, contraception and sexually transmitted infections.
-Emotional and mental health, stress, anxiety and depression.
-Hard and soft drugs.
+Family planning, contraception and sexually transmitted infections, pregnancy options and miscarriage.
 Discrimination - types and effects, marriage, and the law as it pertains to sixteen-year olds.

+Fifths

+Economics - how the Bank of England works, interest rates, inflation, critical decision making and the macro effects of our decisions, budgeting, loans and mortgages, pensions

+Divisions

-Fifths Economics - how the Bank of England works, interest rates, inflation, critical decision making and the macro effects of our decisions, budgeting, loans and mortgages Divisions This course is designed to be pupil driven tailored to their, interests, needs and questions, and to address issues through a more holistic lens.
-It will, as a minimum cover: sexual health, consent, healthy and positive relationships, tolerance, harms in society (e.g. porn, drugs), gender issues and mental health.
+This course is designed to be pupil driven tailored to their, interests, needs and questions, and to address issues through a more holistic lens.
+It will, as a minimum cover: student budgeting and finance, sexual health, consent, healthy and positive relationships, tolerance, harms in society (e.g. porn, drugs), gender issues and mental health.

+Appendix 2 - Careers within PSHE

+Part of our Career's programme at KES is delivered within PSHE timetabled lessons in fourths, fifths and divisions.
+Careers education is included in the Upper Middles Friday afternoon programme.
+The aim of the careers lessons is to aid the pupils' personal development and economic wellbeing.
+The lessons fit within the following topic areas: learning skills, choices and pathways, work and career.

+Learning skills

+- career research skills and about the labour market, local, national and international employment opportunities - the skills and attributes that employers value (and how they can use Unifrog to evidence these and to draw them into a CV) - how to research and apply for work experience and develop the professional communication skills necessary

+Choices and pathways

+- Students review their strengths, interests, skills, qualities and values and are challenged to develop them further - evaluate the 'next step' options available, such as higher education, further training or apprenticeships, and gap year opportunities - Students learn about routes into work, training and other vocational and academic opportunities, and progression routes

+Work and career

+- Learn about employment sectors and types, and changing patterns of employment. - The implications of the global market for their future choices in education and employment